 - Design: Discreet lettering applied to the glass surface above or adjacent to the doorway.
-Usually only the building name is appropriate. - Placement: The placement of secondary building entrance signs shall be determined by Campus Planning.
+Usually only the building name is appropriate. - Placement: The placement of secondary building entrance signs shall be determined by CPRE.

-- Construction: Aluminum channel supports with embedded polycarbonate sign face, filled with rigid insulation. - Logo: All signs must include the UO logo as approved by University Communications. - Text: Building name (or approved abbreviated name) on first line and building complex name on second line, centered on sign face, below UO logo. - Size: Lettering and sign faces sized according to requirements of each location (see notes above). - Color:
+- Construction: Aluminum channel supports with embedded polycarbonate sign face, filled with rigid insulation. - Logo: All signs must include the UO logo as approved by University Relations. - Text: Building name (or approved abbreviated name) on first line and Building Complex name on second line, centered on sign face, below UO logo. - Size: Lettering and sign faces sized according to requirements of each location (see notes above). - Color:

-Background (PMS 343) Logo and lettering (white, unless lettering is brass or bronze).
+Background (PMS 342) Logo and lettering (white, unless lettering is brass or bronze).
 Supports (Tiger Drylac RAL 6005 PowderCoat 49/50670).

-• Typography: As approved by University Communications-Building name in upper case (when possible) and building complex name in upper/lower case.
-Ensure compliance with "Implementation" section.
+• Typography: As approved by University Relations-Building name in upper case (when possible) and Building Complex name in upper/lower case.